Boost your productivity with breaks the easy way. Check these 10 options and start to get more out of your days without the overwhelm.

 Staying inside all the time, even when taking breaks at work, can be overwhelming.

 It doesn’t matter the distance, just change the view for awhile.

 Eat away from your desk

 It’s tempting to spend lunch break at the desk to save time.

 But you aren’t improving your efficiency with it.

 Instead, go to the cafeteria or restaurant at the office.
 Or switch your working desk for the kitchen’s table if you work from home.

 It also prevents extra clutter around you.

 Don’t grab an apple in your bag and start eating on your way to the kitchen and eat it so fast you’re finished before even getting there.

-Remember why you’re doing it and mindfully acknowledge your need of a break.
+Remember why you’re doing it and mindfully acknowledge your need for a break.